 Dealing With Diagnosis

-Getting a diagnosis of ovarian cancer is difficult.
+Getting a diagnosis of gynecologic cancer is difficult.
 You may have waited months before an accurate diagnosis was made.
 You may have been in surgery just days after hearing the news.
 Whatever your situation, it is a traumatic event.
 A journey of physical, mental and emotional healing must be undertaken, which is best done with support, patience and love.

 What To Do

 If you or your loved one has been diagnosed with ovarian cancer, we suggest five things:

 Fill out the form on our website to have our staff contact you about appropriate services for you.
 CLICK HERE to connect.